fstagni/DIRACDocs/source/AdministratorGuide/Configuration/ConfReference/Systems/Transformation/Services/index.rst

-Systems / RequestManagement / <INSTANCE> / Service - Sub-subsection
+Systems / RequestManagement / <INSTANCE> / Services - Sub-subsection
 =====================================================================

 All the services have common options to be configured for each one.
 Those options are